krusek/digits/README.md

 # `Binary`

 `Binary` is just a `typealias`.
 It is a linked list whose elements are ones and zeros.
 It essentially represents an arbitrary precision unsigned integer.
-It supports addition, multiplication, and subtraction (when the result is positive).
+It supports addition, multiplication, subtraction (when the result is positive), and powers.
 It also supports comparisons.

 # `Number`